Dumfries and Galloway

 Overview ⁞ Dumfries and Galloway occupies the southwest corner of Scotland, bordered by the Solway Firth and the Galloway Hills.
 Known for its rural charm, historic towns like Dumfries, and outdoor attractions such as Galloway Forest Park, it has a strong agricultural and tourism base.

-The administrative boundary of Dumfries and Galloway can be viewed on OpenStreetMap: District Boundary of Dumfries and Galloway.
+The administrative boundary of Dumfries and Galloway can also be viewed on OpenStreetMap: District Boundary of Dumfries and Galloway.

 Key Facts about Dumfries and Galloway